xcaeag/MenuFromProject-Qgis-Plugin/docs/usage/en/index.md

 If your project is stable, feel free to increase the refresh interval, after which the project will be analyzed again and the menu updated.

+In summary:

+- Cache disabled : the menu is refreshed when QGIS is opened
+- Cache enabled + interval "None" : the menu is never refreshed (except when the cache is cleared).
+- Cache enabled + interval >= 1 day : refreshed according to this interval.

 ### Advanced cache options

 The 'cache' folder contains the date of the last refresh; a second file contains the menu structure.
 Deleting this file will force a refresh.